Ratibida columnifera (Nutt.) Wooton & Standl.

 Longhead Prairie Coneflower

 Family - Asteraceae/Heliantheae

-Inflorescence - Single flower head terminating stem.
-Peduncle naked, to +20cm long, antrorse strigose.
+Inflorescence - Single flower head terminating stem and positioned well above leaves.
+Peduncle to 45 cm , antrorse strigose.

 Flowering - June - September.

 Habitat - Upland prairies, pastures, railroads, roadsides, open disturbed areas.
 Also cultivated.

 Other info. - This striking plant is found in a few widely spaced counties in Missouri, mostly toward the southwestern portion of the state.
 It is much more common to our west, throughout the Plains states.
 The plant is easily recognized when flowering by its peculiarly elongated disk, which serves to distingish this species from others.
 The ray florets are most commonly yellow (fo. columnifera), though the form with deep red bases (fo. pulcherrima) is certainly strikingly showy and probably the one most often cultivated.
 Populations deliberately sown along roadsides often fail to persist long term.
 The disk flowers bloom in an indeterminate fashion along the receptacle.
 The name columnifera means "column bearing," in recognition of the distinct columnar receptacle.

 Photographs taken of Hwy 60 near Van Buren, MO., 6-20-04 (DETenaglia); also at the Horse Canyon view area near U.S. Hwy 191, Emery County, UT, 6-20-2015, and near Hope, Eddy County, NM, 5-22-2016 (SRTurner).